firnprotocol/snap/README.md

 ### Transact

-The `transact` method prompts the user to anonymously execute a prescribed `unsignedTx` anonymously, on behalf of his Firn account.
+The `transact` method prompts the user to anonymously execute a prescribed `unsignedTx`, on behalf of his Firn account.
 It will either return the `transactionReceipt` of the resulting successful, _mined_ transaction, or else will throw an error.
 Here's an example invocation: